datasciencesg/workshops/SaveU2000/Beginners.md

  - Best help on the framework you get would be the dev-users communication channels that are in place for the specific frameworks
    - [PyTorch] https://discuss.pytorch.org/
    - [Tensorflow/Keras] https://www.tensorflow.org/community/ (mainly stackoverflow, just tag your question with `tensorflow` tag)
- - If you're working with Tensorflow, knowing tensorboard will get you far, do take a look at https://www.youtube.com/watch?v=eBbEDRsCmv4
+ - Knowing tensorboard will get you far, do take a look at https://www.youtube.com/watch?v=eBbEDRsCmv4
  - The Udacity tutorials in the references above are great start to the frameworks, investing time in them will save you time learning the way of the hard knocks later.

- ----

-  practical tips in training deep neural net
-  - bias and variance

-  # Lesson 2: Convolutional neural nets

-  Oh come on, they literally rip off the course on udacity...

-  # Lesson 3: Further tips and tricks

-  - pre-trained models and transfer learning
-  - freezing layers
-  - optimizers and its hyperparameters

-  # Lesson 4: intrpretable CNNs

    -